Mount Epomeo

 Mount Epomeo (Italian: Monte Epomeo) is the highest mountain on the volcanic island of Ischia, in the Gulf of Naples, Italy.
 Epomeo is believed to be a volcanic horst.

 Reaching a height of 789 m, it towers above the rest of Ischia.
-Much of Epomeo is covered in lush greenery, with a few vineyards also occupying its slopes.
+Much of Epomeo is covered in lush greenery, with a few vineyards also occupying its slopes and its cliffs.
 Approximately 75 m from the peak; the mountain is covered in white lava.

 A path leads to the summit of the mountain from Fontana, one of its quiet traditional villages.